dmccreary/graph-lms/docs/glossary.md

 **Example:** The LMS dashboard provides analytics on student engagement with different learning concepts.

+### Advanced Digital Learning

+ADL or the Advanced Digital Learning Initiative is a U.S. Department of Defense program that develops learning technology standards and reference implementations.

 #### Assessment

 The evaluation of a student's knowledge, skills, and abilities.